Frequently Asked Questions

 If I exclude myself, do I still receive benefits from the Settlement?

-No, if you submit an exclusion request, you will not receive anything from the Settlement, but you may sue Duke Health over the claims raised in the Litigation.
+No, if you submitted an exclusion request prior to the July 20, 2026 deadline, you will not receive anything from the Settlement, but you may sue Duke Health over the claims raised in the Litigation.

 Back To Top -